 Since 1 July 2018, individuals may accrue any unused concessional contribution cap amounts over a five-year rolling period, with the first opportunity to use these unused amounts commencing from 1 July 2019.
-To be able to use the 'catch up' amount, an individual's total super balance must be below $500,000 on 30 June, just prior to the commencement of the financial year in which they are to be used.
+To be able to use the 'carry forward' amount, an individual's total super balance must be below $500,000 on 30 June, just prior to the commencement of the financial year in which they are to be used.

 Concessional contributions include:

 These amounts are measured against the member’s concessional contribution cap in the financial year they’re allocated to the member’s account.

 Concessional contributions are taxed at 15% inside a super fund.
 If a member exceeds their concessional contribution cap, an amount equal to the excess contribution will be included in the member's assessable income in the tax year the excess contribution was made.